• Skip to main content

 How to serve this recipe

-This recipe goes well with rice or quinoa on the side.
+This recipe goes well with rice or other grains on the side.
 The first time I made it, I flaked the fish over brown rice and added the broccoli to make a bowl.

 It’s also perfect for date night!